 Timeframe: May 2022 through June 2023

-The Network Council will work in close partnership with Dr. Shelley Jones-Holt to focus on learning and application of concepts and frameworks that help to embed equity throughout the network's governance structure.
-Topics include: The Water of Systems Change, Jackson Racial History, Governance Overview, Action Planning with a Systemic Lens, and the Role of Governance Teams.
+The Network Council is working in close partnership with Dr. Shelley Jones-Holt to focus on learning and application of concepts and frameworks that help to embed equity throughout the network's governance structure.
+Topics include: The Water of Systems Change, Racial Equity Detours, Jackson Racial History, Governance Overview, Action Planning with a Systemic Lens, and the Role of Governance Teams.

-The Council also plays a key role in providing feedback and input to guide and support equity impact action planning that will be happening from August 2022 through June 2023.
+Alongside these efforts, the Council and network staff are participating in a Cultural Proficiency Book Study with other network partners.
+The Council will also play a key role in providing feedback and input to guide and support equity impact action planning that will be happening from August 2022 through June 2023.

 Cultural Proficiency Book Study